EHRI/rspub-gui/README.md

 ### Internal Logistics

 Comes in `Metadata Publishing Tool`.
-It is an application, a graphical user interface on a the above mentioned
+It is an application, a graphical user interface solving the above mentioned
 problems: the internal logistics, before the ResourceSync Framework Specification can do its job.
-It helps to configure, select and execute the necessary files on a work station and export them to the web server with a push of a button.
+It helps to configure, select, filter and execute the necessary files on a work station and export them to the web server with a push of a button.

 ![Internal](img/internal.png)